 Based on animal data, advise pregnant women of the potential risk to a fetus.

 The background risk of major birth defects and miscarriage for the indicated population is unknown.
-Adverse outcomes in pregnancy can occur regardless of the health of the mother or the use of medications.
+All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.